ArmaLite AR-18: Variants

-The standard AR-18 versions manufactured by ArmaLite, Howa and Sterling Armaments Company differ only in minor details.
+The standard AR-18 versions manufactured by ArmaLite, Howa and Sterling differ only in minor details.
 ArmaLite and Howa rifles have a satin grey phosphate finish, while Sterling rifles sported two finishes; Serial numbers S15001 through S20000 had a black, glossy enamel painted finish.
 Starting with serial number S20001, a blued finish was used for the remainder of production.
 Rifles were normally equipped with a sling, cleaning kit (bore/brush), and a knife-type bayonet with scabbard.
 An optional bipod with a case was available.

 The AR-180 is capable of semi-automatic fire only and was externally identical in appearance to the AR-18 with one exception; the selector has only two positions, omitting the third "AUTO" position found on the AR-18.
 There are minor differences between the variants; to select "FIRE" on the Howa rifles the selector lever must be pivoted 180 degrees from "SAFE" so it is pointing forward towards the muzzle (where "AUTO" would be on a selective-fire rifle), while on the Sterling rifles, the "SEMI" position is the same as the "SEMI" position on a selective-fire rifle; 90 degrees from "SAFE" with the selector lever pointing down.
 Towards the end of AR-180 production at ArmaLite's Costa Mesa shop in 1972, some unused AR-18 lowers were used to assemble AR-180s.
 The "SEMI" and "AUTO" positions were scrubbed and the "AUTO" position was relabeled "FIRE".
 The selector lever on these particular rifles would have to be pivoted 180 degrees from "SAFE" to "FIRE" the same way as Howa manufactured rifles.

 Sterling made an AR-180 sporter variant called the "Sharpshooter".
 It was identical to the regular AR-180 except it came with black neoprene covers for the forend and buttstock.
 The forend cover gave the shooter a positive gripping surface and the buttstock cover contained a cheekpiece pad to help gain a full cheekweld when shooting.